spithash/jobfinder/README.md

 ## Notes

+- It is for personal use only, and if used commercially, permission from `Jobfind.gr` is required.

 - This script scrapes data from `jobfind` and depends on the website's current structure.
 Changes to the website may require updates to the scraper.

 - Job descriptions are extracted from embedded JSON-LD data when available, providing a cleaner text snippet.